 You will feel welcome as soon as you arrive in Holland thanks to its open-minded culture and large number or international students.
 Holland has a rich history and culture, with pretty canals, 14th century buildings, and famous museums.
 Some of the world's greatest artists are from Holland, including Rembrandt and Van Gogh.

-Easy and safe to get around, Holland offers exciting travel opportunities.
+It is is easy and convenient to travel to other cities in Holland and beyond.
 Paris and Berlin are a three-hour train journey or a one-hour flight from Amsterdam, and your visa allows you to travel freely throughout Europe.

 People often associate Holland with windmills, tulips (flowers) and clogs (wooden shoes).
 Windmills are no longer used to grind grain but more than 100,000 have been preserved for visitors.
 Colourful tulips are grown in huge numbers near Amsterdam between April and May.
 And while few people still wear clogs, you can buy them as souvenirs in many shops.